JelleBouma/DHAdmin/README.md

 The map rotation is fully random, however "settings_dsr_repeat" can be set to (dis)allow repeating the same DSR.

 #### Map editing
+Set "settings_map_edit" to mapedit files you want to use located in DHAdmin/MapEdit.
+Mapedit files are structured as follows (repeating structure): a mapname mapedit objects you want to spawn in this map 1 line each

+Where possible mapedit objects are as follows:

 #### Achievements